rubyfu/RubyFu/module_0x4__web_kung_fu/databases.md

 ```
 gem install sqlite3
 ```
-You've have to have sqlite3 dev libs installed on your system
+You've have to have sqlite3 development libraries installed on your system
 ```
 apt-get install libsqlite3-dev
 ```